Guidelines for applicants

 Applications are submitted online using SmartyGrants.
 Applicants requiring additional assistance to complete or lodge an application can request assistance by contacting Kathy Hill – Project Officer - Investment Support by calling 0499 344 858 or emailing kathryn.hill2@sa.gov.au.

 Yes, previous applicants are welcome to apply.
-All applicants are encouraged to speak to the relevant technical contact at the landscape board to discuss your project idea before lodging you application.
+All applicants are encouraged to speak to the relevant technical contact at the landscape board to discuss your project idea before lodging your application.

 Applicants are encouraged to discuss project ideas with landscape board technical staff prior to submitting an application.